Atomic Force Microscopy/Scanning Probe Microscopy (AFM/SPM)

 Upon satisfactory completion of this course students are able to:

 This course is intended for students new to atomic force microscopy/scanning probe microscopy or for experienced users who desire additional training.
-The audience is broad and includes both academic and industrial scientists and engineers from advanced undergraduates to seasoned professionals who are interested in learning about AFM and how it can improve their R&D efforts, including instrument operators, lab facility managers, materials scientists, technicians, and advanced undergraduates or graduate students.
+The audience is broad and includes both academic and industrial scientists and engineers, from advanced undergraduates to seasoned professionals, who are interested in learning about AFM and how it can improve their R&D efforts.
+Students include instrument operators, lab facility managers, materials scientists, technicians, and advanced undergraduates or graduate students.